NVIDIA/cuda-quantum/docs/sphinx/quick_start.rst

 CUDA Quantum streamlines hybrid application development and promotes productivity and scalability in quantum algorithm research.
-It offers a unified programming model designed for a hybrid setting--that is, CPUs, GPUs, and QPUs working together, and consists of language extensions for Python and C++ and a system level toolchain that enables application acceleration.
+It offers a unified programming model designed for a hybrid setting |---| that is, CPUs, GPUs, and QPUs working together.
+Further enabling application acceleration, CUDA Quantum includes language extensions for Python and C++ and a system-level toolchain.

 Learn more about CUDA Quantum’s key benefits here [FIXME: Link to CUDA Quantum Marketing page]